Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Revealed Preference Algorithm and Regret Guarantees

+For a more detailed proof sketch of Theorem~\ref{thm:PrivacyPreserving}, see Appendix~\ref{sec:pfThm3}, and for a complete proof of the lemmas presented in Appendix~\ref{sec:pfThm3} required to prove Theorem~\ref{thm:PrivacyPreserving}, see Appendices~\ref{apdx:ubpf} and~\ref{apdx:positivePricesPf}.
+We reiterate here that, as opposed to prior literature on online learning, our regret analysis enables us to establish the regret and constraint violation bounds for Algorithm~\ref{alg:PrivacyPreserving} without projecting the price vector $\p^t$ to the non-negative orthant.
+Note that if the price of some good became non-positive during Algorithm~\ref{alg:PrivacyPreserving}, then users would purchase an infinite amount of that good by the solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3}, resulting in an unbounded constraint violation.
+Thus, our potential function argument to show that the positivity of prices during Algorithm~\ref{alg:PrivacyPreserving} is crucial to establishing the regret and constraint violation bounds in Theorem~\ref{thm:PrivacyPreserving}.

-Theorem~\ref{thm:PrivacyPreserving} establishes that the expected regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving} are sub-linear in the number of users $n$.
+Theorem~\ref{thm:PrivacyPreserving} establishes that the expected regret and constraint violation of Algorithm~\ref{alg:PrivacyPreserving} are sub-linear in the number of users $n$, which suggests that the obtained solution corresponding to Algorithm~\ref{alg:PrivacyPreserving} serves as a proxy for an approximate market equilibrium.
+For further details on the connection between our performance metrics and an approximate market equilibrium (and corresponding approximate Pareto efficiency and envy-freeness), see Appendix~\ref{sec:apx-equilibria}.
 As with Theorem~\ref{thm:RegretCapVioAlgo4}, the obtained regret and constraint violation bounds depend on the specific problem instance and the support of the distribution $\D$ (see Appendices~\ref{apdx:ubpf} and~\ref{apdx:positivePricesPf}), but we focus our attention here on the dependency of the regret bound on the number of users $n$.
-Note that Theorems~\ref{thm:lbStatic} and~\ref{thm:PrivacyPreserving} jointly imply that Algorithm~\ref{alg:PrivacyPreserving}, while preserving user privacy, achieves expected regret and constraint violation guarantees, up to constants, that are no more than that of an expected equilibrium pricing approach (see Corollary~\ref{cor:expectedEqPricing}) with complete information on the distribution from which users' budget and utility parameters are drawn.
-On the other hand, as compared to Algorithm~\ref{alg:AlgoProbKnownDiscrete} that achieves a constant constraint violation and an $O(\log(n))$ regret (see Theorem~\ref{thm:RegretCapVioAlgo4}), Algorithm~\ref{alg:PrivacyPreserving} achieves a higher regret and constraint violation of $O(\sqrt{n})$.
-We defer the problem of closing the performance gap between these algorithms as a topic for future research and note that under similar informational assumptions to that of Algorithms~\ref{alg:AlgoProbKnownDiscrete} and~\ref{alg:PrivacyPreserving} a similar performance gap is observed even in the online linear programming literature~\cite{li2020simple,chen2021linear}.
+Note that Theorems~\ref{thm:lbStatic} and~\ref{thm:PrivacyPreserving} jointly imply that Algorithm~\ref{alg:PrivacyPreserving}, while preserving user privacy, achieves expected regret and constraint violation guarantees, up to constants, that are no more than that of an expected equilibrium pricing approach (see Corollary~\ref{cor:expectedEqPricing}) with complete information on the distribution $\D$.

+Further, compared to Algorithm~\ref{alg:AlgoProbKnownDiscrete} that achieves a constant constraint violation and an $O(\log(n))$ regret (see Theorem~\ref{thm:RegretCapVioAlgo4}), Algorithm~\ref{alg:PrivacyPreserving} with a fixed step size of the price updates achieves a higher regret and constraint violation of $O(\sqrt{n})$.
+For discrete distributions with finite support, we further close the performance gap between these two algorithms in Section~\ref{sec:variable-step-size}.